Breda Four: Proposal for conditional release (1969)

+Lages' controversial release complicated in the subsequent years the pardoning of the other three, particularly Kotalla, who was suffering from heart disease.
+The West German government paused their interventions for a while.
+In June 1967, their lawyer filed new clemency requests.
+At the request of German Foreign Minister Willy Brandt (SPD), North Rhine-Westphalian Minister of Justice, Josef Neuberger (SPD) brought up the release in a meeting with the new Duch Minister of Justice Carel Polak (VVD).

-By 1969, the Breda Three had each filed a clemency request again.
-The new Minister of Justice Carel Polak (VVD) preferred amending the Criminal Code to allow for the conditional release of those sentenced to life imprisonment after twenty years.
+Polak preferred amending the Criminal Code to allow for the conditional release of those sentenced to life imprisonment after twenty years over clemency.
 This way, the process would be transparent and with the involvement of parliament.
 In consultation with the Council of Ministers, he confidentially gauged the opinions of the parliamentary leaders in August 1969.
 There was significant division within the parliamentary groups, but a majority of 85 members supported the proposal.

 The confidential consultation leaked, leading to societal unrest, particularly among former resistance groups and Jewish communities.
-On the other hand there were supports; Churches and rehabilitation associations advocated for release, and the four Bureaus for Mental Public Health argued that detaining the Three would relieve no sorrow for victims.
+On the other hand there were supporters; Churches and rehabilitation associations advocated for release, and the four Bureaus for Mental Public Health argued that detaining the Three would relieve no sorrow for victims.
 Despite parliamentary support, Polak sent a letter to parliament on 29 September 1969 withdrawing his proposal.